- Environment & Conservation

 From 1901 to 2002, the Landsburg Dam blocked the upstream passage of all fish.
 As one of the first projects carried out under the HCP, Seattle constructed and now operates fish passage facilities at the Landsburg Diversion Dam.
 This allows Chinook, coho, steelhead, adfluvial and resident trout, and other native species to pass upstream into 21 miles of formerly unoccupied mainstem and tributary streams in the protected municipal watershed.
 This gives these fish 34.5 miles of spawning habitat, from the mouth at Lake Washington in Renton to the natural barrier at Cedar Falls.
 The process of these fish species recolonizing habitat above the dam is being monitored and evaluated in a collaborative investigation conducted by scientists from SPU, University of Washington, and NOAA Fisheries.
 Read more about the salmon recolonization study on the Seattle Public Utilities Biodiversity website.

 Due to their much greater abundance and potential effect on drinking water quality, sockeye salmon are not allowed to pass upstream of Landsburg Dam.
-To address sockeye conservation, SPU is funding the ongoing Landsburg Sockeye Hatchery and construction of a new, state-of-the-art replacement hatchery.
+To address sockeye conservation, SPU funded the construction and operation of a new, state-of-the-art hatchery.

 The HCP provides a guaranteed instream flow regime composed of minimum and supplemental flows to help ensure beneficial base flow conditions for all fish species throughout the year.
 This regime is particularly targeted to the needs of all life stages of Chinook, sockeye, and coho salmon and steelhead trout.